 Spinach (Spinacia oleracea) is a flowering plant in the family of Amaranthaceae.
 It is native to central and southwestern Asia.
 Spinach has a high nutritional value and is extremely rich in antioxidants, especially when fresh, steamed, or quickly boiled.
 The dark leafy greens are essential for skin, hair, bone health.

-Here are 7 health benefits of spinach:
+Here are the 7 health benefits of spinach.

 1. Spinach can help improve eye health and prevent eye damage.